-electrons.
+The peak PEP-II luminosity was achieved using 800 bunches with 1770 mA of positrons and 1070 mA of electrons.
 Other parameters are shown in Table 1.
-The bunches were spaced every four RF buckets in 35 short trains of 20 bunches each.
+The bunches were spaced every four RF buckets in 35 short trains of 23 bunches each.
 There is a 5% ion clearing gap.
-The mini-gaps expel captured low energy e-.
+The one-bunch mini-gaps expel captured low energy e- in the e+ beam.
 The beta x and y at the collision point were 50 cm and 1.25 cm, respectively.
-The first e+ bunch in each mini-train is under filled by about 10% to avoid blowing up its respective e- bunch by the beam-beam force.
-That e+ bunch is not enlarged as much by ECI as the other e+ bunches[2,3].
+The first few e+ bunches in each mini-train is under filled by about 10% to avoid blowing up its respective e- bunch by the beam-beam force.
+Those e+ bunches not enlarged as much by the ECI as the other e+ bunches further along the train [2,3].